Sometimes a new client asks us to represent them on the purchase of a home that another Realtor showed them.

-Broadly speaking, a Realtor is the procuring cause of a sale if they are the first to show you a home that you ultimately purchase.
-This means they may be entitled to a commission even if another Realtor represents you during the transaction.
+Broadly speaking, a Realtor may be the procuring cause of a sale if they are the first to show you a home that you ultimately purchase.
+This could entitle them to a commission even if another Realtor represents you during the transaction.
 Realtor #1 can bring an action to collect the full commission from Realtor #2.

 Avoid Procuring Cause Problems

-Fortunately, if buyers simply communicate to a Realtor that they are already working with another Realtor before they see a property, the procuring cause issue is resolved.
+Fortunately, if buyers simply communicate to a Realtor that they are already working with another Realtor before they visit a property, the procuring cause issue is resolved.